GStoob/unitopia-soundpack/README.md

 ## Licensing

 Please note that in general custom plugins and scripts written for the UNItopia Soundpack are licensed under the [MIT License](LICENSE).
-However, there are several components which are distributed via a different license, such as the MUSHclient ([see license_mushclient.txt])(license_mushclient.txt)) or various sounds / background music used in the soundpack ([see readme_soundpack.txt for more Infos](readme_soundpack.txt)).
+However, there are several components which are distributed via a different license, such as the MUSHclient ([see license_mushclient.txt](license_mushclient.txt)) or various sounds / background music used in the soundpack ([see readme_soundpack.txt for more Infos](readme_soundpack.txt)).